fshaxe/SimpleAnalogClockFont/README.md

 # SimpleAnalogClockFont
 A simple true type font including a glyph for all 720 minutes of an analog clock.
+Contains Regular and Bold styling
 ## Preview
 32x32 gif ![Gif](clock_showcase.gif)
 ![Regular](Regular.png)